 The gig economy is an economic environment based on temporary or fixed-term jobs and assignments.
 It’s formed of enterprises and individuals hiring the services of freelance workers on a short-term contractual basis.

 Put simply, this means that small enterprises and freelance workers can choose between jobs and projects from around the world.
 Employers can choose the best freelancers for specific projects from across the globe, at the best prices and with minimal risk.

 The trend towards the gig economy began several years ago and is expanding rapidly.
 One Intuit study predicts that 40% of the US workforce will be participating in the gig economy by 2020.

-One of the most important drivers of this rapid growth of the gig economy are global online freelancing platforms.
-These platforms connect business owners, individuals or institutions with seekers of work – individuals or institutions – from different disciplines, at different levels, in different specialties and in different parts of the world in an astonishing organizational and administrative framework that transcends political, geographic, temporal and spatial barriers and offers impressive mechanisms for oversight.
+One of the most important drivers of this rapid growth of the gig economy is global online freelancing platforms.
+These platforms connect business owners, individuals or institutions with seekers of work – individuals or institutions – from different disciplines, at different levels, in different specialities and in different parts of the world in an astonishing organizational and administrative framework that transcends political, geographic, temporal and spatial barriers and offers impressive mechanisms for oversight.

 So, what do we need to do?

 It is imperative to prioritize entrepreneurship as a national goal and encourage entrepreneurial competitions at school and college level.
 Such skills foster teamwork, creativity, innovation, critical and strategic thinking and the creation of financial stability.
 Further, such careers facilitate nation-building and the ability to market oneself and one’s professional competencies and skills.